Knowledge Worker Metrics

 Is Your Organization Measuring the Wrong Things?

-Here are some common metrics that hospitals use to measure doctors and nurses that may not provide an accurate picture of their performance, and some alternative metrics that hospitals should consider using:
+Here are the top 5 most common metrics that hospitals use to measure doctors and nurses that may not provide an accurate picture of their performance, and some alternative metrics that hospitals should consider using:

 1. Patient volume: Measuring patient volume, or the number of patients seen by doctors and nurses, may not reflect the quality of care provided.
 Instead, hospitals should measure patient outcomes, such as readmission rates and mortality rates, to evaluate the effectiveness of their clinical talent.